lnghiemum/RMIR-paper/README.md

 The `gapminder_results_visualization.R` file contains code to reproduce numerical values reported in Section 7 and Figure 2 of the paper and Figures S2 and S3 in the appendix.
 These figures are also included in the folder.

+## Figure 1

+This folder contains code to generate Figure 1 in the main paper.
+Four files (`Sphere1.png`, `Sphere2.png`, `TangentSpace1.png`, `TangentSpace2.png`) are generated from running `plots_sphere_tangent.R`.
+Then all these files are placed together using Google Slides and save it to `SphereTangentSpace.pdf`.

 ## packages

 The codes use the packages `GrassmannOptim` and `ldr` that can't be downloaded directly from CRAN (only previous versions are available there).
 Before running any codes in this folder, install these packages from sources as